Site Sections => About Us | Consultancy | Training | Software | Publications | Open Source | Support | Open Standards | FAQ | Jobs

 Until recently, most of our open source software support focused on applications or systems that we had a hand in designing, writing, building or integrating, i.e. the support was procured and delivered on largely bespoke terms.
 In response to the increasing maturity of open source software, we are now being asked to support off-the-shelf packages.
 Unfortunately, while we have long had the technical skills to provide such support, it is taking more time than we would like to complete the commercial documentation for it.

 If you have such an urgent open source support requirement, please just contact us by phone or email and we’ll explain the details directly.
-Otherwise, please bear with us and check every now and again for the appearance of the new support section.
-It won’t be long.

 2. Which systems and applications do you currently offer software support for?